 This is an excellent opportunity to improve the quality of street lighting for residents and to deliver significant savings of £420,000 per year by 2018/19.
-This type of light also considerably reduces the level of pollution and negative impact on the environment.
+This type of light also considerably reduces the level of pollution as LED's don't contain harmful chemicals found in traditional lights such as mercury and sodium.
+They also don't emit any ultraviolet or infrared light and therefore do not negative impact on the environment.

 The work will be carried out by the Council’s street lighting contractor Prysmian Cables & Systems.
 Over 20,000 lights will be upgraded to LED lighting and concrete columns will be replaced with new steel columns.

-The upgrade work will start in May 2017 with all works being completed by November 2018.
+The upgrade work will start in May 2017 with all works being completed by March 2019 (start and completion dates are subject to change).
 We will deliver letters to all affected residents nearer to the time of installation.